cap-ntu/Morph/README.md

 ==============================
 1. Overview
 -------------------
-Morph is a cost-efficient and QoS-aware cloud video transcoding system.
-In this system, we consider two of the most important system metrics in the video transcoding service: Quality of Service (QoS) and system operational cost.
-In terms of QoS, the system needs to finish each of the users’ task within deadline to meet the users’ satisfactory.
-In terms of system operational cost, the service provider needs to minimize the resource consumption as much as possible, since the transcoding service is rather resource consuming.
-As such, the system needs to dynamically provision the computing resource and schedule the transcoding task according to the system workload and QoS requirements.
+Morph is an open source cloud transcoding system.
+It can leverage the scalability of the cloud infrastructure to encode/transcode the video files in fast speed, and dynamically provision the computing resource according to the workload.
+Morph is implemented in Python, however, it is easy to access the service via RESTful API, command line interface (CLI), and RPC.

 ![GitHub](https://github.com/cap-ntu/Morph/blob/master/DOC/arch.png "system")